-The Company has designated 267 shares of preferred stock as Series B Preferred Stock ("Series B").
-Each share of Series B shall be convertible, at the option of the holder thereof, at any time, into shares of our Common Stock at an initial conversion price of \$0.13 per share.
-In the event of a change of control (as defined in the purchase agreement with respect to the Series B), or at the holder's option, on August 4, 2015 and for a period of 180 days thereafter, provided that at least 50% of the shares of Series B issued on the Series B Original Issue Date remain outstanding as of August 4, 2015, and the holders of at least a majority of the then outstanding shares of Series B provide written notice requesting redemption of all shares of Series B, we are required to redeem the Series B for the purchase price plus any accrued but unpaid dividends.
-The Series B accrues dividends at an annual rate of 8% of the original purchase price, and shall be payable only when, as, and if declared by our Board of Directors.
+The Company has designated 567 shares of preferred stock as Series B Preferred Stock ("Series B").
+Each share of Series B shall be convertible, at the option of the holder thereof, at any time, into shares of our common stock at an initial conversion price of \$0.13 per share.
+In the event of a change of control (as defined in the purchase agreement with respect to the Series B), or at the holder's option, on November 19, 2014 and for a period of 180 days thereafter, provided that at least 50% of the shares of Series B issued on the Series B Original Issue Date remain outstanding as of November 19, 2014, and the holders of at least a majority of the then outstanding shares of Series B provide written notice requesting redemption of all shares of Series B, we are required to redeem the Series B for the purchase price plus any accrued but unpaid dividends.
+The Series B accrues dividends at an annual rate of 8% of the original purchase price, and, except as described above, shall be payable only when, as, and if declared by our Board of Directors.